 Can I eat whatever I want after weight-loss surgery?

 Patients who undergo bariatric surgery must adopt permanent lifestyle changes for the procedure to remain effective.
 You’ll work with a nutritionist who can help you make necessary adjustments.
 Food intake after surgery is limited to one or two ounces per scheduled meal, so that the stomach can heal properly.
 Later, the amount of food you can eat increases.
-About six months after surgery, you’ll be able to eat between four to eight ounces of food per meal.
+About six months after surgery, you’ll be able to eat between four and eight ounces of food per meal.

 Can I ever lose too much weight?